gardener/gardenctl-v2/docs/help/gardenctl_kubectl-env_zsh.md

 To load the kubectl configuration script in your current shell session:
 $ eval "$(gardenctl kubectl-env zsh)"

+To apply this setting automatically in every shell session, consider adding the command at the end of your ~/.zshrc file.

 ```
 gardenctl kubectl-env zsh [flags]